 - Outcomes are METRICS you use to share results of your project or program.

-- Impact statements are NARRATIVES describing: 1) an issue, 2) what has been done, and 3) the results.
+- Impact statements are NARRATIVES describing: 1) an issue, 2) what has been done, 3) who were the participants, and 4) the results.

 There are four DM screens for research and/or Extension activities.
 One or more may fit your role.